kingdavid6336/samples/README.md

 7. Copy and store the **API Token** value.
 You need it to authorize API requests.
 API Token cannot be dispalyed after you closed the window, but it may get regenerated.

+> **Note:** Xooa.yaml is an optional configuration file used by Xooa platform to configure smart contracts.
+This file should be in the root directory of the Repo, if being used.
+This file tells Xooa the programming language, blockchain implementation, and path of the smart contract.
 ___